Getting Started with Hyaline

 - Create a basic configuration file

-- Extract your current documentation
+- Extract your documentation

 - Set up the MCP server for AI integration